Evently Concepts

 Entity

 An Entity can be anything that has distinct state in a domain, such as a shopper, a rental car, or a hotel room.
 An entity instance is identified by its key, often a business identifier string.
+An event can affect multiple entities at the same time, so this field accepts multiple entity values to capture this state.

 Events